 Many of the above-listed injuries require weeks, or even months, of intense rehabilitation to fully recover.
-That is weeks or months where you may not be able to return to work and you may be forced to miss out on important life events.
-Some of the list injuries can also leave permanent damage.
+That is weeks or months where you may not be able to return to work, and you may be forced to miss out on important life events.
+Some of the lists of injuries can also leave permanent damage.
 For example, a traumatic brain injury can permanently harm someone causing memory loss and/or the loss of motor function skills such as speaking or writing.

 It is critical in these cases to have an engineer inspect the premises promptly before the landlord or owner makes repairs.

-If you or a loved one was seriously injured in a deck, balcony, or porch collapse, you may be able to take legal action by filing a premises liability claim against the owner of the property where the collapse occurred.
-In California, premises liability is based on general negligence principles and has a body of statutory law and case law (i.e. statutes are passed by the state legislature and case law is established by California judges).
+If you or a loved one was seriously injured in a deck, balcony, or porch collapse, you might be able to take legal action by filing a premises liability claim against the owner of the property where the collapse occurred.
+In California, premises liability is based on general negligence principles.
+It has a body of statutory law and case law (i.e., statutes are passed by the state legislature, and case law is established by California judges).

 - the property owner had a duty to use due care in maintaining their deck, balcony, porch, railing, etc.;